LuisThiamNye/humbleui-explorations/README.md

 Contents:

 - Dependency graph viewer
-- Error boundaries that show an image of the canvas before the error.
+- Error boundaries that show an image of the canvas before the error
 - Stacktrace viewer where you can expand the frames to see the source of the relevant var and the line of the call site
   - Collapses repeating frames of a StackOverflowError
-- Basic text input
+- Basic text input (broken)
 - Basic vim-like editor -- to be done better
-- Clojure var browser
+- Clojure var browser (editor is broken)
 - Basic file browser with delete function
+- Partially implemented structural Clojure editor
+- Glamorous Toolkit -like inspector (digger) -- use `tap>`
+- Quantum circuit simulation that I used in an internship application
+- Some partially implemented stuff for catching errors (see statusbar) and suspending/restarting threads

+# License

+Distributed under Eclipse Public License 2.0 (see `LICENSE-EPL`) except for files that state they are licensed under Apache License 2.0 (see `LICENSE-APACHE-2`) in a header.